-AN AGREEMENT BETWEEN THE UNIVERSITY HONORS COLLEGE AND HONORS COLLEGE STUDENTS
+HONORS COLLEGE AGREEMENT AN AGREEMENT BETWEEN THE UNIVERSITY HONORS COLLEGE AND HONORS COLLEGE STUDENTS

 This agreement articulates the expectations for students in the Honors College.
-Please read this document very carefully and ask questions if any of the statements are not clear to you.
+Please read this document very carefully and askquestions if any of the statements are not clear to you.

 All Honors College students must fulfill the following responsibilities.
-By signing this document, you promise to fulfill all these requirements.
-Students who fail to fulfill these responsibilities will be dismissed from the Honors College and lose their Honors scholarship.
+By signing this document, you promise to fulfillall of the requirements.
+Students who fail to fulfill these responsibilities are subject to dismissal from the Honors College and cancellation of their Honors scholarship.